jtablesaw/tablesaw/docs/userguide/tables.md

 t.columns("column1", "column2");
 ```

-Often you want just one column, which you can get using *t.column(“column name”)*.
+Often you want just one column, which you can get using *t.column(“columnName”)*.

 Since Tablesaw columns are typed, you often need to cast the returned column to something more specific.
 For example: